-Who are the Rohingya Muslims?
+Who are the Rohingya?

 The Arakan Rohingya Salvation Army (ARSA), formerly known as the al-Yaqeen Faith Movement, released a statement under its new name in March 2017, saying it was obligated to "defend, salvage and protect [the] Rohingya community".

-The group said it would do so "with our best capacities as we have the legitimate right under international law to defend ourselves in line with the principle of self defence".
+The group said it would do so "with our best capacities as we have the legitimate right under international law to defend ourselves in line with the principle of self-defence".

-It added that it does "not associate with any terrorist group across the world" and does "not commit any form of terrorism against any civilian[s] regardless of their religious and ethnic origin".
+In its March statement, the ARSA added that it does "not associate with any terrorist group across the world" and does "not commit any form of terrorism against any civilian[s] regardless of their religious and ethnic origin".

 The statement also said: "We […] declare loud and clear that our defensive attacks have only been aimed at the oppressive Burmese regime in accordance with international norms and principles until our demands are fulfilled."

 The group has claimed responsibility for an attack on police posts and an army base in Rakhine State.
-At least 110 people were killed.
+According to the government, nearly 400 people were killed, the majority of whom were members of the ARSA.
+Rights groups, however, say hundreds of civilians have been killed by security forces.

+Rights group Fortify Rights said it has documented that fighters with the ARSA "are also accused of killing civilians - suspected government 'informants' - in recent days and months, as well as preventing men and boys from fleeing Maungdaw Township".

+On September 9, the group declared a month-long unilateral ceasefire in Rakhine to enable aid groups to address the humanitarian crisis in the area.

+"ARSA strongly encourages all concerned humanitarian actors to resume their humanitarian assistance to all victims of the humanitarian crisis, irrespective of ethnic or religious background during the ceasefire period," the group said in a statement, adding that it calls on Myanmar's military to also temporarily lay down arms.

-According to the International Crisis group, the ARSA has ties to Rohingya living in Saudi Arabia.
+According to the International Crisis Group, the ARSA has ties to Rohingya living in Saudi Arabia.

 The Myanmar government formally categorised the group as a "terrorist" organisation on August 25.